horleas/pacman/README.md

 + Choose player ( PacMan / PacWoman)

 Minor adjustement :
-+ (player can dash during the death animation : remove / block)

 + Game is launch 2 times when begin of the game
 + GhostBusters can pop even if the map have no ghost
 + put transparent in all the Images